Dubai Chamber of Commerce examines key features of the new UAE Labour Law

 PHOTO

-Dubai Chamber of Commerce, in cooperation with Clyde & Co, recently organised a workshop at the Chamber’s headquarters discussing the new UAE Labour Law.
+Dubai, UAE: Dubai Chamber of Commerce, in cooperation with Clyde & Co., recently organised a workshop at the Chamber’s headquarters discussing the new UAE Labour Law.

 The workshop was attended by 310 participants, including Dubai Chamber of Commerce members, business owners, general managers, lawyers, legal professionals, corporate counsel, human resources professionals and contract administrators representing a wide range of economic sectors.